A cactus represents endurance.

 PSD's are often necessary for art direction in the design pipeline, but prototypes created in-browser with any font-end framework can get you fast results and more relevant feedback - particularly when considering task flow and multiple devices.

-There are a few css pre-compressors to choose from, I use the Sass/Compass workflow.
-I use Modernizr to check and support legacy browsers.
-I may use Velocity.js with or without jQuery to make complex UI interactions a breeze, optimized for mobile browsers and progressively enhanced.
+There are a few css pre-compressors to choose from, I use a Sass/Compass/Grunt workflow.
+I use Modernizr to check for and give fallback or polyfill support to legacy browsers.
+I may use Velocity.js with or without jQuery to make complex UI interactions a breeze and because it is optimized for mobile browsers and progressively enhanced.
 I also have some experience with Kendo UI.

 I spend a lot of time here navigating the DOM, debugging, designing on-the-fly, analyzing performance, adding breakpoints in scripts, 3D view can help with z-index issues, clear cache and re-run, emulating touch devices - they're extremely useful tools.

 Most teams do not have a usability lab with eye tracking software.
 To alleviate that, I have found Silverback to be an affordable alternative for basic user test sessions.
 But most importantly these days, test on "every device you can get your hands on."
-You'll find your friends and family enjoy handing over their personal government tracking device for you to fiddle with ;-)
+You'll find your friends and family enjoy handing over their devices for you to fiddle with ;-)

 At this point I work closely with developers and QA to ensure that optimized and minified code is released to production and all stakeholders are satisfied.